 If State University of New York at Oswego seems like a school you want to apply to, click the heart button to save it to your college list.

-Then use the college admissions predictor to take a data science look at your chances of getting accepted at some of the colleges and universities in the U.S.
+Then use the college admissions predictor to take a data science look at your chances of getting accepted at some of the top schools in the U.S.

 You can also take a virtual campus tour to get a sense of what SUNY Oswego and Oswego are like without leaving home.

 See a full list of colleges in New York and save your favorites to your college list.

 The deadline for Fall first-year applications to SUNY Oswego is Jan 15.